-Recently, increased interest can be witnessed in exploiting the potential of the Grid for workflows, especially for scientific workflows, e.g. [15, 2, 8].
-As the Grid is diverse, dynamic and inter-organizational, the execution of Grid workflows is very flexible.
-This requires performance monitoring and analysis tools to collect, measure and analyze metrics that characterize the performance and dependability of workflows at many levels of detail in order to detect components that contribute to performance problems, and correlations between them.
+Recently, increased interest can be witnessed in exploiting the potential of the Grid for workflows, especially for scientific workflows, e.g. [15, 3, 9].
+As the Grid is diverse, dynamic and inter-organizational, the execution of Grid workflows is very flexible and in an ad-hoc manner.
+That requires performance monitoring and analysis tools to collect, measure and analyze metrics that characterize the performance and dependability of workflows at many levels of detail in order to detect components that contribute to performance problems, and correlations between them.

 To understand the performance and dependability of Grid workflows, performance metrics of the workflows have to be studied and defined.
 However, there is a lack of a comprehensive study of useful performance metrics which can be used to evaluate the performance of workflows executed in the Grid.
-Only a few metrics are supported in most existing tools and most of metrics are being limited to the activity (task) level.
-Moreover, performance data of workflows not only is used for reasoning performance problems but also needs to be shared because various other tools, such as workflow composition tools, schedulers and optimization tools, require the performance data.
-Therefore, an ontology describing performance data of workflows is important because the ontology will facilitate the performance data sharing and can be used to explicitly describe concepts associated with workflow executions.
+Only few metrics are supported in most existing tools, and most of them being limited limited at activity (task) level.
+Moreover, performance data of workflows needs to be shared because various other tools, such as workflow composition tools, schedulers and optimization tools, require the performance data, and to be used for reasoning performance problems.
+Therefore, an ontology describing performance data of workflows is important because the ontology, like a treaty [1], will facilitate the performance data sharing and can be used to explicitly describe concepts associated with workflow executions.

-Previously, we have developed an ontology to describe performance data of Grid applications [18].
+Previously, we have developed an ontology to described performance data of Grid applications [18].
 This paper extends our previous work to study performance metrics of Grid workflows and to describe performance data of the Grid workflows.
 We propose an extended set of performance metrics associated with multiple levels of abstraction; these metrics characterize the performance of Grid workflows.
 Proposed performance metrics are described in a metric ontology.
 We then introduce an ontology which can be used to describe performance data of Grid workflows.
-The ontology is intended to establish a common understanding about the performance of Grid workflows thus it can be shared and used by various tools and services.
+The ontology establishes a common understanding about performance of Grid workflows thus it can be shared by various tools and services.